cvjena/electromyogram/README.md

 Then, the correct physical interpolation between the sensors is done, and the result is a 2D array of the interpolated values on the canonical face model.
 You can then apply different color maps to the interpolation to create the final plot.
-Detailed examples with test data can be found in `examples/`.
+We provide detailed examples in `examples/`.

 ```python